Tsukuba Circuit

 The Oval Course, located between the first corner and the second hairpin of the main course, is a course for training Auto Race drivers.
 Auto Race is a unique form of public gambling motor sport in Japan.

 Admission is free on weekdays and ¥500 on weekends, but only when there are no scheduled events.
+The gas station in the paddock sells original Tsukuba Circuit souvenirs and other items.
+Across from the No.1 pit in the paddock, there is a small restaurant.
+The most popular menu item is the set meal of stewed motsu(Motsu-Teishoku).
 Visitors are allowed to drive on the track with a license.
 Tsukuba Circuit is not convenient to public transportation, so it is best accessed by a private car.
 The nearest station can only provide access via lengthy taxi ride.

 Time Attack

 Tsukuba's "Time Attack" event (alternatively known as Super Lap or Tuner Battles) originated in Japan when the tuning media organized the event on race circuits such as Tsukuba, as a proving ground for street tuned cars built at a large budget by highly respected tuning companies.
 As a result of the quick rise in popularity, tuners developed specialized cars to beat the competition, including the purpose-built HKS CT230R Lancer Evolution with a body made entirely out of carbon fibre.

 Unlike other timed motorsport disciplines such as sprinting and hillclimbing, the car is required to start off under full rolling start conditions following a warm-up lap, where they will have to accelerate out as fast as possible to determine how fast they enter their timed lap.
 Commonly, as competing cars consist of modified road-going models, that are required to wear tires authorized for road use.
 Although as time attack cars have gotten fast, due to safety concerns with aerodynamic loads, slicks in faster classes are now common place.

 On 27th January 2023 Yoshiki 'Fire' Ando with the Escort Drag Racing Service Mitsubishi Lancer Evolution IX became the first driver to break through the 50-second barrier at Tsukuba.
 This was the first time that a tuner car with a production chassis had gone sub-50 seconds on street semi-slick tires.
 HKS and Nobuteru Taniguchi had gone sub-50 seconds before Ando, with a time of 49.445 seconds and a top speed of 238.253 km/h in the HKS Toyota 86 TRB-03 on slick tires.
 However, this was largely disputed as a traditional tuner car record since it was set on slick tires.
 HKS maintains a time of 50.259 seconds in the TRB-03 on traditional semi-slick street tires.